BrightstarDB/BrightstarDB/doc/src/Using_Polaris.rst

     Specify the full URL for the BrightstarDB service.
 For example, to connect to a BrightstarDB service running on the default port (8090) on the local machine you would enter ``http://localhost:8090/brightstar`` as the address.

+  - **Authentication:** Check the box if the connection you are using requires a user name and password.
+You will be prompted for this information after the connection is added.

 When you select the Rest connection type from the drop-down list, the dialog will automatically populate with the default